sh-mw-exercise/FindReplace/README.md

    * `replace/spec/redact-spec.ts` for `replace.ts` unit tests

 ## ./test
-Is a script to run all unit and integration tests.
+Is a script to build all services then, run all unit and integration tests.
 Run by `cd test` then `npm run start`.